alejandr088/holbertonschool-simple_shell/README.md

 Executing commands entered by the user.
 Handling errors, such as command not found.
 Handling the EOF "end of file" condition (Ctrl+D).
+Handling the SIGNAL, where user input CTRL+C doesn't exit the program.

 <b>The following features are not implemented in the simple shell:</b>
 Handling special characters such as ", ', `, , *, &, #.